plinnie/soundlet/README.md

 > [!CAUTION]
 > Some wavelets are very senstive to gain changes.
 For this reason Soundlet clips at +10 dB.
-> Still do not put the volume to loud when playing with different wavelets.
+> Still do not put the volume too loud when playing with different wavelets.

 ![Screenshot](assets/images/screenshot.png)